 The mechanism is activated once your ball retriever comes into contact with a ball.
 It then tightly secures your ball making it easy to recover.

 The Igotcha ball retriever also is made up of a stainless steel shaft though once fully extended it tends to bend a bit.
-Some customer reviews have even stated that a fully extended retriever had snapped once getting caught on the bottom of water hazards.

 - 15 Feet Maximum Reach

 The JP Lann Ball retriever is next on our list and comes in as the longest ball retriever we came across.